lily-lee/blog-server/README.md

 ## DB Migration

-`make run arg=migrate`
+`make migrate`

-If you don't make the tables ready, you can use this script to initialize your tables.
+If you don't have the tables ready, you can use this script to initialize your tables.

+`make rollback`

+If you want to rollback last migrate, run this command.

+## Test

+Run `make test`, you can run test cases.

+## API docs

+blog-server use [swaggo](https://github.com/swaggo/swag) to generate and serve api docs.

+When you run blog-server in develop mode, browse to `http://localhost:{your port}/swagger/index.html`, then you can see the api docs.